Apache Spark: WindowSpec & Window

 Window Definitions

-PARTITION BY
+PARTITION BY Clause

-clause partitions data into groups based on a sequence of expressions.
-It is more or less equivalent to GROUP BY
+PARTITION BY clause partitions data into groups based on a sequence of expressions.
+It is more or less equivalent to GROUP BY clause in standard aggregations.
+If not provided it will apply operation on all records.

-ORDER BY
+ORDER BY Clause

-and RANGE BETWEEN
+ROWS BETWEEN and RANGE BETWEEN Clauses

-clauses defined respectively number of rows and range of rows to be included in a single window frame.
+ROWS BETWEEN / RANGE BETWEEN clauses defined respectively number of rows and range of rows to be included in a single window frame.
 Each frame definitions contains two parts:

 - window frame preceding (

-, value) - window frame following (
+UNBOUNDED PRECEDING,CURRENT ROW, value) - window frame following (

 In raw SQL both values should be positive numbers: